AhmedMaher17/AhmedMaher17/README.md

 # 👋 >   Ahmed Maher   <

 🚀 **Backend developer** | Specialized in designing and developing secure, scalable, and high-performance applications.
-💡 Passionate about solving complex problems, clean architecture, and modern backend technologies.
+💡 Passionate about solving complex problems, and modern backend technologies.

 ---